ELLIS ISLAND PUTS ITS RECORDS ONLINE

 The most intimate of history is connected to the grandest.
 When you think of genealogy and your own family’s history, you can’t help but think of the events that shaped the lives of all our ancestors: war, religion, and, above all, technological change.

-QUESTIONING THE MYSTERIES OF HER OWN FAMILY, THE AUTHOR FINDS ANSWERS THAT AFFECT US ALL
+QUESTIONING THE MYSTERIES OF HER OWN FAMILY, THE AUTHOR FINDS ANSWERS THAT AFFECT US ALL.

 In 1916, when Margaret Morris was a little girl living in Washington, D.C., she lost her family and they lost her.
-First her mother died at the age of forty-one.
+First her mother died at the age of 41.
 Then her father, uncles, aunts, sister, brothers, cousins, and even grandmother vanished.

 Walter Cronkite , news commentator: Shortly after the turn of this century a woman who represented herself as a genealogist advertised for anyone bearing the name Cronk, Kronk, Kronkhite, Cronkhite, or several other variations to get in touch with